svetlanabc0509-rgb/QA-Portfolio/Checklists/README.md

-Checklists will be added here.Тут будуть додані чеклисти.
+Checklists will be added here.